Why Countries also Concerns about Chinese-owned apps: TikTok

 Besides the aforementioned nations, various other countries have either considered or implemented restrictions on Chinese-owned apps like TikTok due to similar concerns.
 These include Indonesia, Pakistan, Bangladesh, and others.

-TikTok was briefly blocked in Pakistan and Indonesia because of worries about offensive material and security vulnerabilities.
-After TikTok committed to enhancing its security protocols and content filtering procedures, the prohibitions were lifted.
+Pakistan and Indonesia briefly blocked TikTok due to concerns about offensive material and security vulnerabilities.
+After TikTok committed to improving its security protocols and content filtering procedures, the bans were lifted.

 TikTok was also temporarily blocked in Bangladesh because to concerns over improper material.
 Following TikTok’s commitment to enhance its content monitoring procedures, the restriction was removed.